-Summary:
+Summary

-Commodity flow matrices for Norway as of 2012/2013
+Commodity flow matrices for Norway as of 2016

-TØI Report 1399/2015 Author(s): Inger Beate Hovi, Elise Caspersen and Berit Grue Oslo 2015, 67 pages Norwegian language
+TØI Report 1628/2018 Author: Inger Beate Hovi Oslo 2018 94 pages Norwegian language

 This report describes the development of commodity flow matrices for all shipments in Norway, both domestic and border-crossing.
 The primary purpose of these matrices is as input for a National Freight Model for Norway, but the dataset on which they are based, is of more general interest.
 The matrices can be used for commodity flow analyses on detailed levels.
-The base year of the matrices is a combination of the years 2012 and 2013.
+The base year of the matrices is the year 2016.